HexaEightTeam/HexaEight-Token-Server/macosx/README.md

 ```
 6. Enable authorization for the Client Application using the sample Authorization files
 7. Start the Server using start_tokenserver.sh script and verify tokenserver.log and tokenserver.err for errors
-8. Change permissions for all the files to

-Ensure to lauch the Token Server as the user and not as ROOT

-A Sample Startup file (not tested) is available for reference to start HexaEight Token Server on Bootup using
+8. Create a plist file and use launchctl to starts token server post boot phase.
+A sample File (untested) for startup is provided for reference.

 ```
 sudo launchctl load /Library/LaunchDaemons/com.hexaeight.startup.plist
 ```

+**Ensure to lauch the Token Server as the user and not as ROOT**

-Sample Output of HexaEight Token Server Running On Mac Mini M1
+Sample Output of HexaEight Token Server On Mac Mini M1

 ```
 m1@e16ce1a5-b08b-4614-9681-5eb6d14e8474 tokenserver % uname -a